drogar/lqpl/README.md

 you can copy the command line binary(lqpl) into a directory on your path and then use it to compile lqpl programs.

-2. To run LQPL, open a terminal, change to the directory where you expanded the tar file and type 'java -jar lqpl_gui.jar' (without quotes).
+2. To run the front end, open a terminal, change to the directory where you expanded the tar file and type 'java -jar lqpl_gui.jar' (without quotes).

 ### RELEASE NOTES: ###